Salmon Salad with Dill

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This leftover salmon salad is a wonderful meal for low-carb eating plans, including Keto.
+This salmon salad recipe is a wonderful meal for low-carb eating plans, including Keto.
 Personally I would eat this for any phase of the original South Beach Diet, but if you’re following the letter of the law for South Beach this salad would be a bit high in fat, even if you use light mayo.

 Find More Recipes Like This One: